-While global illumination refers to the model which incorporates interreflection of light between surfaces, another lighting model called ambient occlusion or obscurances only computes the visibility of a point with a diffuse light source (such as a sky light source) [48, 30, 16, 24].
+Global illumination refers to the model that incorporates interreflection of light between surfaces.
+Another lighting model called ambient occlusion or obscurances computes only the visibility of a point with a diffuse light source (such as a sky light source) [16, 24, 30, 48].
 The motivation arose from the observation that ambient occlusion could give perceptually similar results to global illumination models with a small fraction of the computational cost.